-1. All entries must be checked in between 10 a.m. - 2 p.m.
-Judging to follow on Tuesday.

-- 2. All entries must be grown by exhibitor and started after Sept.
+- 1. All entries must be checked in between 10 a.m.
+2 p.m.
+Judging to follow on Tuesday. - 2.
+All entries must be grown by exhibitor and started after Sept.
 1st - 3.
-Must be enrolled in Flower Project.

-4. A bouquet is a bunch of flower's while an arrangement is more formed and artistically arranged.
+A bouquet is a bunch of flowers while an arrangement is more formed and artistically arranged.